bioconda/bioconda-recipes/docs/source/troubleshooting.rst

 ZLIB errors
 ~~~~~~~~~~~

-When building the package, you may get an error saying that zlib.h can't be
+When building the package, you may get an error saying that zlib.h
-found -- despite having zlib listed in the dependencies.
-The reason is that the
+can't be found -- despite having zlib listed in the dependencies.
+The
-location of `zlib` often has to be specified in the `build.sh` script, which
+reason is that the location of :conda:package:`zlib` often has to be
-can be done like this:
+specified in the `build.sh` script, which can be done like this:

 .. code-block:: bash